iFlyTech/deep-sort-master/README.md

 # deep-sort-master

 This project offers an advanced learning system that sorts numbers using a seq2seq model with LSTM and a modified attention mechanism.
-The model concepts a
+The model concepts are based on Pointer Networks by Vinyals